Vaibhav-Vadher/Python-Number-Theory-Tools/README.md

 4. **Armstrong**: Verify if a number is an Armstrong number.
 5. **Automorphic**: Check if a number is an Automorphic number.
 6. **Palindrome**: Check if a number is a Palindrome.
-7. **Numerology_2**: Perform numerology operations on a number based on the sum of digits.
+7. **Numerology**: Perform numerology operations on a number based on the sum of digits.
 8. **TableFromtoUpto**: Generate multiplication tables for a number within a specified range.

 Features ✨